|Nutrition Facts (per serving)|

 - An easy method for cooking the potatoes is to cube your potatoes and cook them in a microwave-safe steamer in the microwave.
 You won't need to add any extra water and it is easy to test them for doneness.
 Potatoes will be less likely to crumble or be soggy when cooked in the microwave rather than boiled.

-- Substitute Greek yogurt for the sour cream or the mayonnaise.
+- Substitute Greek yogurt for the sour cream or the mayonnaise for a healthier option.

 - Add herbs to the potato salad such as fresh or dried dill or chopped fresh parsley.